Chartered Legal Executives (CILEx) & Assistant Justices' Clerks

 You do not need to complete a period of recognised training under Regulation 3E of the SRA Authorisation of Individual Regulations.

 You are also exempt from the elective elements of the Professional Skills Course (PSC).
 This exemption is automatic you do not need to apply to us.

 You can apply for admission in mySRA once you have completed the pre-screening process.
 You will be asked to upload the following documents when applying for admission:

 - a copy of a certificate of good standing from CILEx.
-This must be less than three months old and confirm:
+This must be less than three months old (we recommend that the date of issue is no longer than two months on the date you make your application) and confirm: